SAWS is investing $1.2 billion in its sewer system

 Despite the cost of the agreement, SAWS bills will remain among the lowest in Texas.

-The work required to comply with the consent decree over a term of 10 to 12 years includes system-wide inspection, and cleaning and evaluation of sewer pipelines.
+The work required to comply with the consent decree includes system wide inspection along with cleaning and evaluation of sewer pipelines.
 Also required are the targeted replacement and rehabilitation of aging infrastructure.
 The work is tailored specifically to the 5,200 miles of pipe in the SAWS sewer system, avoiding unnecessary costs and focusing on the causes of sewer spills in San Antonio.